ilias404/HTB-Sherlocks/Unit42HTB/README.md

 # Task 4: For many of the files it wrote to disk, the initial malicious file used a defense evasion technique called Time Stomping, where the file creation date is changed to make it appear older and blend in with other files.
 What was the timestamp changed to for the PDF file?

-Let's filter for Event ID 2, since this records the time that any files on the system are created or modified.
+Let's filter for Event ID 2, which records changes to file creation timestamps.

 ![timestomp.png](/Unit42HTB/screenshots/timestomp.png)